 Words: Brian Leonard

-As well as Bianca, RuPaul's Drag Race UK alumni Tayce, 'Love's Got a Hold of My Heart' singers Steps, and artist and Instagram sensation Alexis Stone will also look back at their past outfits.
+As well as Kyle, Fashionlista sees RuPaul’s Drag Race alumni Bianca Del Rio, Drag Race UK‘s Tayce, ‘Love’s Got a Hold of My Heart’ singers Steps, and artist and Instagram sensation Alexis Stone look back over some of their iconic outfits.

 Fashionlista, sponsored by Marks & Spencer, is part of Attitude Pride at Home, which runs from 9-19 June at attitude.co.uk, youtube.com/attitudemag and on Facebook, Twitter, and Instagram (@attitudemag).